compserv/hknweb/README.md

 ### Python won't load on Windows Git Bash

 Git Bash's Terminal emulator should be `Use Windows' default console window`.
 Don't use MinTTY.
-Just rerun the EXE (no need to install) and go through all the options (it will keep what you previously selected), and on the `Terminal Emulator` page, select `Use Windows' default console window`.

-You will still be able to use the normal Windows Command Line and Git Bash separately.
+Follow the instructions for reinstalling `Git Bash` in the **Prerequisites** section of this README.